bflashcp3f/PCNN-NMAR/README.md

 With the above command, the model's checkpoint with best sentential AUC performance will be saved to `./saved_models/` as `NYTFB-68K_lr0.001_penal1000_best_model.tar`.
 You can save the checkpoint of every epoch by setting `--save_each_epoch True`, and perform heldou evaluation with `--heldout_eval True`.

+Note: In the newest arXiv version of the paper, "Bag-Size Adaptive Learning Rate" has been rephrased as "Bag-Size Weighting Function" (a better presentation of the algorithm).
+Since it doesn't affect how the algorithm works, we don't modify the code.

 ## Evaluation